FormidableLabs/spectacle-cli/CONTRIBUTING.md

 - Consider if your changes should be incorporated in one or more `examples/*` scenarios.
 Like a new feature, option, etc. Let's try out everything we add!
 - Add an `## UNRELEASED` `CHANGELOG.md` entry for later publishing ease.
 - Check if the usage for `README.md` changes by executing `$ node bin/cli.js -h` and potentially updating.
-- Check that all of the examples build: `yarn build-examples`.
+- Check that all of the examples build: `yarn build:examples`.
 - Run all checks using `yarn run check`

 ### Releasing a new version to NPM